CHAPTER 5

 "And they sung a new song, saying, Thou art worthy to take the book, and to open the seals thereof: for Thou wast slain, and hast redeemed us to God by Thy blood out of every kindred, and tongue, and people, and nation;"

 We are still in this Heavenly Throne Room.
 We will be seeing the twenty-four elders singing with their harps of gold.
-This is what they are singing: "Thou (Jesus) art worthy to take the book, and to open the seals thereof: for Thou wast slain, and hast redeemed us to God by Thy blood out of every kindred, and tongue, and people, and nation:" They sing because Jesus died on the cross to redeem us.
+This is what they are singing: "Thou (Jesus) art worthy to take the book, and to open the seals thereof: for Thou wast slain, and hast redeemed us to God by Thy blood out of every kindred, and tongue, and people, and nation:" They sing because Jesus died on the Cross to redeem us.

-God created us to sing unto Him.
-In fact, everything God created gives glory and praise to Him.
-Did you know plants sing?
-There is even a 'singing plant concert' held in Turin, Italy.
-Sensors are attached to the leaves of plants which processes it into a music synthesizer.
-You can even buy a machine that allows you to listen to the music of your very own houseplants.
-You can listen and watch corn grown on YouTube.
-All of plant life sings.
-Grass, trees, cacti, all sing and the list goes on.
-Scientists have placed microphones near plants and picked up many beautiful sounds in the ultrasonic range of 20 to 100 kilohertz.
+Scientists have placed microphones near plants and have picked up many beautiful sounds in the ultrasonic range of 20 to 100 kilohertz.
 There are rocks that sound like ringing bells when you tap them.
 The fact is that God created everything melodious.
 He created everything in perfect harmony with each other.
 I believe the Garden of Eden was full of music from all the different plant life.
-I believe the new earth will have these same attributes.
+I also believe the new earth will have these same attributes.
 But let's remember, God also created us humans to sing unto Him, too.
 We should be singing down here about His salvation.
 We should be singing about His great love towards us when He went to Calvary.
 Saints will be singing throughout all eternity to the Lord along with the twenty-four elders, the four beasts, and all the angels.
 Are you singing to your Redeemer?

 One last thing to notice in this verse is the word "tongue".
 Let's just clarify this again.
 Tongue in the Bible means 'language'.
 As a rule, the first time a word is used in the Bible, its meaning carries throughout the entire Bible.
 The first book of the Bible, Genesis, mentions 'tongue' as a distinct language in Chapter 10.
 In Genesis 11:5-9, tells us about the tower of Babel.
 Verse 6 says that "the people is one, and they have all one language".
 Verse 7, God says: "let us go down, and there confound their language, that they may not understand one another's speech."
 Verse 8 tells us that this is what God did.
 Verse 9 tells us that this place is called Babel because "the Lord did there confound the language of all the earth".
 These verses explain to all of mankind how our different languages occurred.